kpn-advanced-analytics/sqlalchemy_mf_aster/README.md

 # sqlalchemy_mf_aster
-SQL Alchemy for Aster that only works within Model factory framework
+SQL Alchemy for Aster
+Works without restrictions at the moment